The Santa Clauses: Music

 In November 2022, it was revealed that Ariel Rechtshaid would compose the score for the series.

+A digital soundtrack for the series' second season became available on December 8, 2023.

 Release

 The Santa Clauses was released on November 16, 2022 on Disney+, with its first two episodes available immediately.

 The first 2 episodes made its linear premiere on Freeform on December 16, 2022 followed by airings on FX on December 17, 2022, ABC on December 24, 2022 and on Disney Channel on December 25, 2022.
+The second season premiered on November 8, 2023, with two new episodes.

 Reception

-Audience viewership

-According to the streaming aggregator JustWatch, The Santa Clauses was the 10th most streamed television series across all platforms in the United States, during the week of November 14, 2022 to November 20, 2022.
-According to Whip Media's TV Time, The Santa Clauses was the 5th most streamed television series across all platforms in the United States, during the week of December 11, 2022, and the 4th during the week of December 18, 2022.
+Viewership

+JustWatch, a streaming content guide, reported that The Santa Clauses was the tenth most-streamed series in the U.S. from November 14–20, 2022.
+Whip Media, which tracks viewership data for the more than 21 million worldwide users of its TV Time app, calculated that it was among the five most-streamed original shows in the U.S. between December 11 and 24, 2022.
+Luminate, which measures streaming performance in the U.S., reported that The Santa Clauses accounted for 3.9% of total original series viewership on Disney+ between December 31, 2021, and December 29, 2022.
+In 2023, The Santa Clauses was among the top ten most-streamed original series in the U.S. from November 19 to December 16, according to Whip Media.